maxadamo/patching_status/README.md

 ## Description

-The modules will set up a page which shows the patching status, based on the data that you feed on the puppetDB through the puppet module: albatrossflavour/os_patching
+The modules will set up a page which shows the patching status of your systems, based on the data that you feed on the puppetDB through the puppet module: albatrossflavour/os_patching
 This module will only copy the files that will be accessed by a web server.

 ## Requirements